aaronmsft/tech-summit-toronto/100-windows.md

     # Use your previously used local command line (PowerShell or CMD) for the next commands.

     # Login to ACR to pull or push images.
 Use the credentials received from the previous command.
-Ignore the security warning
+Ignore the security warning.
+Run docker CLI commands on administrator mode in Powershell on Command Prompt

     docker login myContainerRegistry.azurecr.io -u <YOUR-USERNAME> -p <YOUR-PASSOWRD>